-For one, when the customers see excessive and unnecessary discount, they are likely to balk at the idea of making the final purchase.
+For one, when the customers see the excessive and unnecessary discounts, they are likely to balk at the idea of making the final purchase.
 The customer is going to think that either your product is not worth it or you are actually selling at your worthy price but under the garb of a “discount”.

 Both the narratives don’t bode well for you, especially when you are just establishing your foothold in the industry.

-So avoid this temptation and leverage discount coupons very carefully.
+So, avoid this temptation and leverage discount coupons very carefully.

 Instead of giving excessive discounts, try to keep it simple.
 You can project your discounts as incentives, for example, you can offer free services for a month in return for a one-year pre-payment contract.
 Or two month free services for a two-year contract.